windmaomao/windmaomao.github.io/resume/profile-frontend.md

 **Highlights** includes,

+- Framework
-- Framework -- Use _AngularJS_ and _Bootstrap_ for fast development
+  Use _AngularJS_ and _Bootstrap_ for fast development
+- Re-usability
-- Re-usability -- Design reusable branding header, footer, menu as well as pluggable generic services
+  Reusable branding header, footer, menu as well as pluggable generic services
-- Style Guide -- Standardized style sheet for consistent look and feel across browsers and applications
+- Style Guide
+  Standardized style sheet for consistent look and feel across browsers and applications
+- Authorization
-- Authorization -- Integration with authentication and authorization service for application security
+  Integration with authentication and authorization service for permission control
+- Layout
-- Layout -- Support customizable Dashboard layout with *Responsible* and *Flex* design
+  Support dashboard layout with *Responsible* and *Flex* design
+- Color
-- Color -- Extract color from design spec to form three background, three front text and border color
+Extract color from design spec to form theme color base
+- Theme
-- Theme -- Support light and dark themes and dynamic toggle in-between on-the-run
+Support light and dark themes and dynamic toggle in-between
+- Icon
-- Icon -- SVG icon design and packaging for common UI and business actions
+SVG icon design and packaging for common UI and business actions
+- Animation
-- Animation -- Custom animation keyframe design with fallback to no-animation
+Custom animation keyframe design with fallback to no-animation
+- Spinner
-- Spinner -- Custom servive built supporting both *Http* enabled spinning notification and manual developer toggle
+Service supporting both *Http* enabled spinning notification and manual toggle
+- Dialog
-- Dialog -- Custom service built to support both generic user prompt and custom popup handling
+Service supporting both generic user prompt and custom popup dialogs
+- Select
-- Selec -- Custom directives for single and multiple select form input with consistent look and feel
+Directives for single and multiple select form input with consistent look and feel
+- Datepicker
-- Datepicker -- Custom directives for regular and multiple range picker with consistent look and feel
+Directives for regular and multiple range picker with consistent look and feel
-- Data Grid -- Use third party *Ag-grid* for sophisticated business grid usage with custom theme designed
+- Data Grid
+Use third party *Ag-grid* for sophisticated business grid usage with custom theme designed
+- Chart
-- Chart -- Use third party *Highcharts* for all dashboard bar pie charts with custom theme designed
+Use third party *Highcharts* for all dashboard bar pie charts with custom theme designed
+- Compatibility
-- Compatibility -- Support both *IE* 10/11 and *Chrome* browser
+Support both *IE* 10/11 and *Chrome* browser

 ## Past Experience